LostKobrakai/Paginator/README.md

 **Disclaimer**

-Only the base class is currently tested :)
+Only the TestPaginator implementation is currently tested :)